Boosting Reading Fluency Through Rapid Automatic Naming (RAN)

 What is Rapid Automatic Naming?

-Rapid automatic naming (RAN) or rapid naming is the ability to quickly verbalize a series of familiar items including letters, numbers, colors or things.
-Research purports that RAN tests are highly correlated to one’s reading abilities because the faster and more efficiently one can access information from the memory banks, the easier it is to read and comprehend text.
+Rapid Automatic Naming (RAN)—also known simply as rapid naming—is the ability to quickly name a sequence of familiar items such as letters, numbers, colors, or common objects.
+Research consistently shows a strong correlation between RAN and reading ability.
+Why?
+Because the faster and more efficiently a person can retrieve information from memory, the easier it is to decode and comprehend written text.

 RAN Activities